 Thank A Ranger

-I received an email from a site user echoing a sentiment I’m hearing often here in 2017:
+I received an email from a site user echoing a sentiment I’m hearing often these days:

 My fellow co-workers and I are concerned about the future of our national parks — specifically regarding their funding and land protection.
 We are finding ways/places to donate both our time and money to help preserve and support — do you have any favorites or suggestions?